kubernauts/kploy/README.md

 There you go, you just deployed an app on Kubernetes, with a single command.
 Well done!

+Note that when `kploy run` is executed, the resources are marked an additional label `guard=pyk`:

+    labels:
+      ...
+      guard: pyk

+This label allows us to identify resources (RCs and services) that are managed by kploy.
+Do not manually remove them.

 ## Manage your app

 To see how your app is doing, use the `list` command.
 All services and RCs of the app will be listed, along with their status